ndiddy99/satconv/readme.txt

 ---Satconv asset list file format---

-s directory: Reads all the .bmp images in the named directory and outputs a
+s4 directory: Reads all the .bmp images in the named directory and outputs a
-             .spr file.
+              palette .spr file.
+All files must be in numerical order starting at 0.

+sr directory: Reads all the .bmp images in the named directory and outputs an
+              RGB .spr file.
+All files must be in numerical order starting at 0.

 m41 map.tmx: Converts map.tmx (Tiled XML) to a .map file (4bpp graphics and SCL_PN_10BIT format)
 m42 map.tmx: Converts map.tmx (Tiled XML) to a .map file (4bpp graphics and 2 word format)